JosephZahar/Final-Year-Project/README.md

 <img width="563" alt="Screen Shot 2021-12-23 at 9 40 44 AM" src="https://user-images.githubusercontent.com/70657426/147205743-cdf8b8ed-b02b-4c4b-954a-81445e30b108.png">
 </p>

-## Multi-Agent based model of Nanorobots
+## Multi-Agent Based Model of Nanorobots
 <p align="justify">
 The development environment in question is Netlogo, primarily written in Scala with some part in Java.
 The program allows different use of mobile agents known as turtles that circulate over a stationary cellular grid referred to as patches, equivalent to our cellular automata domain.
 This part focuses on developing a specialised control algorithm for our swarm of nanorobots inspired by swarm intelligence behaviour.
 </p>